erfianugrah/gcs-signed-requests-caching/README.md

 <u>Step 3 - Convert the P12 key to an RSA Private key</u>

-Thanks to Google for providing a P12 to PEM conversion tool: https://github.com/google/google-p12-pem
+Thanks to Google for providing a P12 to PEM conversion [tool](https://github.com/google/google-p12-pem)

 Install the package